To understand why we get so messed up from stress, we have to think of ourselves not as modern people, but, instead- as cave people.

 Our vital supplements for a busy lifestyle include:

-Fish Oil – Alaskan Omega or Ultra Pure Liquid.
+Fish Oil – Alaskan Omega.
 Stress triggers inflammation.
 Omega-3 fatty acids reduce inflammation in the body, yet most of us get very little EPA and DHA in our diets.
 Based on how much Omega-6 we eat, most of us should try to get 3000 mg of EPA and DHA into our lives daily.

 Calcium/Vitamin D – This isn’t entirely necessary BECAUSE of stress, but a calcium and magnesium CAN help muscle function.
 Magnesium can have an overall calming effect on the body, so some people look to magnesium supplementation if stressed.
 Calcium Care is our whole food calcium